 Advanced steps in working with a router

 - Access the router’s web interface.
 Try updating its firmware to the latest.
-That will take a bit of time, and it might fix the problem.
-If not, continue.

 - Access the router’s interface gain.
 This time, back up its settings, then reset it — yes, I do mean reset — and set up your network from scratch (or restore it from the backup file).

 |AT&T Gateway||n/a||192.168.1.254||n/a||Access code printed |